pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable controls whether to enable concurrency for the `Apply` operator.
 The number of concurrencies is controlled by the `tidb_executor_concurrency` variable.
 The `Apply` operator processes correlated subqueries and has no concurrency by default, so the execution speed is slow.
 Setting this variable value to `1` can increase concurrency and speed up execution.
 Currently, concurrency for `Apply` is disabled by default.

+### tidb_enable_prepared_plan_cache <span class="version-mark">New in v6.1.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `ON`
+- Determines whether to enable [Prepared Plan Cache](/sql-prepared-plan-cache.md).
+When it is enabled, the execution plans of `Prepare` and `Execute` are cached so that the subsequent executions skip optimizing the execution plans, which brings performance improvement.
+- This setting was previously a `tidb.toml` option (`prepared-plan-cache.enabled`), but changed to a system variable starting from TiDB v6.1.0.

 ### tidb_enable_pseudo_for_outdated_stats <span class="version-mark">New in v5.3.0</span>

 - Scope: SESSION | GLOBAL